 This chapter’s objective is to describe all the implementation, explaining the steps taken and the reasoning behind each decision, giving a more powerful insight of the work done.

-In section 4.1 are described the technologies and frameworks chosen to support whole the development, in section 4.2, after, will be shown the current app UI and be explained the progress done on it.
-In section 4.3 are detailed the communication with the management system and finally, in section 4.4 are described the new implemented tests and features developed on the solution.
+Section 4.1 describes the technologies and frameworks chosen to support whole the development, Section 4.2, shows the current app UI and explains the progress done on it.
+Section 4.3 details the communication with the management system.
+Finally, Section 4.4 describes the new implemented tests and features developed on the solution.

 Technical implementation

-The programming languages used were Java and C++.
-Java because is an Android application and C++ was used to encode/decode the audio files from the recorded calls.
-This compressor is lossless, that means that no data quality is lost in the compression and when uncompressed, the data will be identical to the original.
-Working on multichannel 8, 16 and 24 bits, we will be able to compress files in a range of 30% - 70%.

-At the moment that the app starts opening, several background services are called in order to support the UI information that is seen on the application.
+The used programming languages were Java and C++.
+Java because is an Android application and C++ to enable the integration of required JNI libraries.
+From the moment that the app starts opening, several background services are called in order to support the UI information that is seen on the application.
 The app homepage is usually the “Dashboard”, but may be other page/activity.
 Nevertheless, the splash screen that is seen when the app initiates, for the first time, allows the app to buy time and fill the structures need for update the information needed.

 Wi-Fi and mobile networks information are retrieved from numerous Android internal classes by the WifiManager and MobileNetworkManager services, respectively.
-Scheduled tests callbacks are done in other service, in other words, every time that is needed to update a scheduled test date, update the Wi-Fi or the mobile network information, are these services that handle the updates and then sent the information again to update the respective UI’s pages.
+Scheduled tests callbacks are done in other service.
+In other words, every time that it is required to update a scheduled test date, update the Wi-Fi or the mobile network information, these services are the ones that handle the updates and then forward the information again to update the respective UIs pages.

-The radiologs information are filled in if at the Settings page the option for register radiologs is enable.
-Being this option enabled, automatically the RadiologsManager service is called, filling in the radiologs fields with the already existing Wi-Fi and mobile networks information plus some information about the neighbor’s cells and if there is with event’s information.
-In subsection 4.2.5 are detailed the possible events automatically apprehended by this service.
+The radiologs information is filled in if on the Settings page the option to register radiologs is enabled.
+If so, the RadiologsManager service is called automatically, filling in the radiologs fields with the already existing Wi-Fi and mobile networks information plus some information about the neighbor cells and, if available network event’s information.
+Subsection 4.2.5 details the possible events automatically acquired by this service.

-Similar to radiologs, anomalies results are also stored and managed by the respective entities/classes and procedures at the loading of its history pages Then existing adapters transform the raw data in structured data, which can be used in the UI or be delivered to the management system.
+Similar to radiologs, anomalies are also stored and managed by the respective entities/classes and procedures by the loading procedure of its history pages Then existing adapters transform the raw data in structured data, which can be used in the UI or be delivered to the management system.

 There is another type of adapters that handle the multiple fragments from an activity.
 These fragments represent a behavior or part of the UI and they can be reutilized in multiple activities.
 In figure 4.5, it is presented a great example of this with multiple fragments all in the same activity and with the same purpose, report an anomaly.

-The database is not yet fully implemented, but it has already support for tests and tasks results.
-All the tests executed by the app are being saved in the database.
-It is supposed, in the future, to contain in the database the anomalies and radiologs results, as well.
-The tests can be on-demand tests or scheduled tests.
-With the database implementation was also developed features to update or cancel a scheduled test, if and only if, that test is not already running.
+All the tests executed by the app are saved in the database.
+It stores anomalies, radiologs and test results.
+The tests can be on-demand or scheduled.
+There were also developed features to update or cancel a scheduled test, if and only if, that test is not already running.